scverse/scvi-tools/docs/user_guide/background/differential_expression.rst

 We first introduce some notations that will be useful in the remainder of this guide.
 In particular, we consider a deep generative model where a latent variable with prior :math:`z_n \sim \mathcal{N}_d(0, I_d)` represents cell :math:`n`'s identity.
 In turn, a neural network :math:`f^h_\theta` maps this low-dimensional representation to normalized, expression levels.
-The following table recaps which names are used in the scVI-tools codebase.
+The following table recaps which names the scVI-tools codebase uses.

 .. list-table::
    :widths: 20 50 15 15